nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 simple hierarchy of `<amf>` -> `<object>` -> `<mesh>` -> `<vertices>` and `<volume>`s
 so it's not hard to guess what everything does.

-OpenSCAD can only export a single material at a time, but we can automate that from the command line using the `-D var=val` command line option.
+Then we can just iterate through the materials from the command line using the `-D var=val` command line option and get OpenSCAD to export each material to a different `.amf` file:

 ```
-openscad -D material=1 -o temp1.amf
+openscad -D material=1 -o temp1.amf project.scad
-openscad -D material=2 -o temp2.amf
+openscad -D material=2 -o temp2.amf project.scad
-openscad -D material=3 -o temp3.amf
+openscad -D material=3 -o temp3.amf project.scad
 ```

 Since we can manipulate AMF files pretty easily we can then combine those files